samboy/ChessVariantResearch/Congo/README.md

 been repeated, the move will have a `/` after it, followed by the move number where the same position has already been seen.

-River captures are indicated by, after the move made, the river capture is indicated by `,R:` then the square where a piece drowned in the river.
+River captures are indicated by, after the move made, `,R:` then the square where a piece drowned in the river.

 ## Example game